-Together, a sore throat and cold are often signs you have a cold, which is a form of viral infection.
+Together, a sore throat and cough are often signs you have a cold, which is a form of viral infection.
 You might have some of the following symptoms:

 Treating a cold

-There’s no cure for a viral cold or common cold, but you can still use one of these methods to reduce the pain of your sore throat.
+There’s no cure for the common cold, but you can still use one of these methods to reduce the pain of your sore throat.